adambard/learnxinyminutes-docs/ada.html.markdown

 --  Ada has a real module system.
-Modules are called packages and are split into --  two component parts, the specification (this file) and a body, the other.
+Modules are called packages and are split into --  two component parts, the specification and a body.
 --  It is important to introduce packages early, as you will be using them from --  the start. package Stuff is